fadelix/PANScanner/README.md

 # PANScanner
-A tool to find any PAN or Credit Card format number in direcroty
+A tool to find any PAN or Credit Card format number in a drive